roots/sage/README.md

 ### Available Gulp commands

-* `gulp` — Compile LESS to CSS, concatenate and validate JS
+* `gulp` — Compile and optimize the files in your assets directory
 * `gulp watch` — Compile assets when file changes are made
-* `gulp images` — Lossless compression of PNG, JPEG, GIF and SVG images
 * `gulp --tasks` - Lists all the available tasks and what they do

 ## Documentation